Knowing your options when it comes to CCL tears

 2. Muscle relaxers: (AKA flexeril, gabapentin, tramadol, methocarbamol) Medication designed to allow muscles to relax and reduce painful spasm.
 Can often cause drowsiness, heart problems, and gastrointestinal upset/constipation.

-5. Stem cell injections: This procedure is designed to inject new cells into the joint so the body can replace the old damaged cells.
+5. Stem cell or PRP injections: This procedure is designed to inject new cells into the joint so the body can replace the old damaged cells.
 This does not prevent the new cells from undergoing the same arthritic changes.
-Can come with the chance of infection due to use of needles.

 6. Cold laser: This procedure goes down to a cellular level and tells the mitochondria to make more energy so the cells can heal better and faster.
 Lasers can cause retina damage if directly shined in the eyes.
 Do not use on places where you pet could or does have cancer.